 - Self-Harming and other coping strategies

 I draw from Gordon Neufeld Institute.

 You may be coming to address your anxiety, worry, fear, exhaustion and helplessness.
-You may feel a lack of boundaries or a loss of your identity, a loss of your own self-care or unfulfilled sense of your inner world.
+You may feel a lack of boundaries, a loss of your identity, a loss of your own self-care or an unfulfilled sense of your inner world.